-Oak Trees — The kings of biodiversity
+Oak Trees — The Kings of Biodiversity

 Oak trees are known as the kings of biodiversity!
 They are a living example of the vital link between native trees and balanced localised biodiversity.